- What are cookies?

 - How long are cookies or similar technologies active?

 - How can you use browsers in private browsing mode?

 - Detailed information about the cookies used by this website

 What are cookies?

-Cookies are small temporary files that are created on the user’s device (computer, phone, tablet, etc.) when visiting a website, and that allow it to store or retrieve information when browsing, for example, to save your usage preferences or to recognize you on subsequent visits, as well as obtain information about your browsing habits.
+Cookies are small temporary blocks of data that are created on users’ devices (computer, phone, tablet, etc.) when visiting a website.
+They allow web servers to store or retrieve information when a user is browsing a website, for example, to save their usage preferences or to recognise them on subsequent visits, as well as obtain information about their browsing habits.

 What are cookies used for?

 - Essential technical cookies.
 These are used to manage the navigation flow within the website or to keep users connected.
 When users disable them, some sections of the website may not work correctly.